 humans + machines = ?

 I spend a lot of time thinking about meta topics and iterating on my own styles of thinking and productivity.
-Here is some research advice I’ve found interesting.
-Outside of research I enjoy reading both nonfiction and fiction.
-I have a soft spot for philosophy and my favorite fiction author is Haruki Murakami.
+Here is some collected research advice.
+Outside of research I enjoy talking to strangers and reading both nonfiction and fiction.

 If you want to talk, feel free to shoot me an email at smitha dot milli at gmail dot com.